 - 1/3 tsp black pepper

 - 1/2 tsp dried peppermint

 - 3 cherry tomatoes cut in halves

 - 2 tbsp goat or sheep Feta cheese full-fat

 - In a deep frying pan, add olive oil and heat it over medium temperature.
-Saute finely chopped spring onion and garlic in olive oil and add the shrimps.
+Saute finely chopped spring onion and garlic in olive oil and add the shrimp.
 Turn them gently so that they don't lose the shape.
 Add 2 tbsp sparkling mineral water and reduce the heat.

 - Add salt, pepper and all the spices.
 Now add 4 more tbsp sparkling mineral water and stir gently.
 After 3-4 minutes add cherry tomato halves and cook for another 2 minutes.
 Transfer the sauce in a metallic or ceramic bowl.
-Don't wash the pan because you will use it for the zoodles.
+Don't wash the pan because you will use it for zoodles.

 - Wash zucchini with warm water!
 Using a spiraliser or vegetable peeler, create thin noodles from zucchini.
 Do not peel them, the green peel will add a nice colour and it's rich in minerals.
 Place the zoodles in a metallic strainer.

 - Immerse the strainer with zoodles into a deep pot with boiling water.
 Keep them there for exactly 30 seconds then strain well.
 Melt the butter in the same frying pan where you prepared the shrimp and then transfer the zoodles.
 Top them with shrimp and vegetables.
 Reduce the heat and let them cook for 1 minute.

 - At this point pour Ouzo all over the pan.
 If you are experienced with Flambéing, it would be ideal to let the Ouzo create a small flame by exposing the pan to a small flame from a match or flame-thrower.
 If not, it's fine, the alcohol will evaporate.